Best Solar Panels for Home

 As you can see, the ‘premium’ Sunpower panels are rated the exact same as the ‘standard’ Trina panels.
 As expected, Canadian Solar panels actually see higher durability than both of them, so if you live in an area with long, extreme winters, it certainly pays to read over your solar panels’ spec sheets!

-Okay, we’re at the end here and I’m ready to go out on a limb and make this statement: for the vast majority of us, the best solar panels for home use are just the standard options.
-Standard panels from well-known brands like Trina, Yingli, Hanwha, and Canadian Solar are the best, safest bet if you want a reliable system that saves you money.
+For the vast majority of us, the best solar panels for our homes are just the standard options.
+By this we mean standard panels from well-known brands like Trina, Yingli, Hanwha, and Canadian Solar.
+If you want a reliable system that’ll save you money, these are a great bet.

-There’s a reason these companies are all so popular.
-They’re efficient, durable, cost-effective, and work great in most situations.
+When you think about it, there’s a reason these companies are popular.
+They’re efficient, cost-effective, durable, and work great in almost all situations.

 Buying premium panels is like buying a muscle car: overbuilt and certainly more than you need, but fun to have.
 If you go this route, do your homework to make sure they’re worth the high cost.
 If you’ve got plenty of roof space, chances are these panels just aren’t worth the higher price.